bbc/newslabs-newsQuery/README.md

 Note that the response includes quite high level type information for each concept, but it does return the latitude and longitude values for concepts that are identified as places.

-This is an example of slightly inconsistent behaviour between function calls - as lat/lon values are not returned for Places by a other calls - but is something being looked at to see if we can improve.
+This is an example of slightly inconsistent behaviour between function calls - as lat/lon values are not returned for Places by any other calls.
+This is something we are looking at to see if we can improve.

 ``` javascript
 [